National Center for Women's Health

 If thyroid levels are high or low, a small amount of thyroid medication may be recommended.

-A drug used by the St. Pope Paul VI Institute Physicians in treating PMS is naltrexone.
+A drug used by the Saint Paul VI Institute Physicians in treating PMS is naltrexone.
 In patients with low beta-endorphin levels, naltrexone acts to lower the tissue levels of beta-endorphin and allows for more normal ovarian function.
 This is especially helpful if anxiety is a major PMS component.

 Effectiveness of Treatment